 - It is very easy to collaborate on any project

-- You can work on any sort of project within the Git
+- We can work on any sort of project within the Git

 C is the programming language that is used for creating Git which ensures that the overheads are reduced.

-Since Git is an open source version control system it lets you run multiple versions of your project so that it shows the changes that are made to the code over time and if needed you can keep a track of the changes that you have made.
-This means that large number of developers can make their own changes and upload those changes so that the changes can be attributed to the particular developers.
+Since Git is an open source version control system it lets us run multiple versions of our project so that it shows the changes that are made to the code over time and if needed we can keep track of the changes that we have made.
+This means that a large number of developers can make their own changes and upload those changes so that the changes can be attributed to the particular developers.

-When you are making the commits you can make changes to it, format it and review it in the intermediate area known as ‘Staging Area’ or ‘Index’.
+When we are making the commits, we can make changes to it, format it and review it in the intermediate area known as ‘Staging Area’ or ‘Index’.

 Intermediate Interview Questions